 A trip to Australia has always been on my bucket list.
-Finally, summer of 2016 I made that possible!
+I finally made it possible summer of 2016!
 However, a trip this far requires several weeks.
 I was lucky enough to have been able to spend a little over a month down under.

 After my third week, I flew to Melbourne from Adelaide.
 I was very excited!
 I had researched things to do and places to go while in Melbourne.
 One of my trip highlights in Melbourne is a day trip on the Great Ocean Road, a 151 mile stretch of highway along the southeastern coast of Victoria.